jsrocket/espruino/servoxt/README.md

  - The ability for the servo to hold a certain position before turning off
  - The ability to stop the servo motion
  - A function to get the current position the servo thinks it's at.
- - Setting the position of the servo using degrees vs a number 0 thru 1.

 Methods
 --------------